wynnliam/wynnliam.github.io/_drafts/2019-12-01-flowfields.markdown

 Yes, this is a contrived example, but it gets the point across.
 The white tiles are all in the same rectangular region, and the grey ones are walls.
 The red line is an example of "direct line of sight".
 The top left tile and the bottom right tile have a line that goes directly between them that does not intersect any grey walls.

 What is the implication of this?
-It means there is a steering forces that will push you from one of these tiles straight to the next without hitting any walls.
+It means there is a steering force that will push you from one of these tiles straight to the next without hitting any walls.
 And this is true for *all tiles in a single navigation region*.
 Meaning: from any one tile in this region, there is a steering force to any other tile.
 Thus, you now have a guarantee that so long as your destination is in the same region, you will not bump into any walls.

-Furthermore, there is a relationship between the rectangular regions: If you are to combine a region with one that is directly adjacent to it, they will form a rectangle.
+Furthermore, there is a relationship *between* the rectangular regions: If you are to combine a region with one that is directly adjacent to it, they will form a rectangle.
 This is important because it gives us another guarantee: there is a direct path of travel between any point in one region, and any point in an adjacent region: